CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Reidoth is a lean, white-bearded human who prefers brevity in his speech.
 Although he doesn't receive many visitors, he offers a reasonable level of hospitality.

 Reidoth excels at avoiding the ash zombies that now inhabit the village and navigating the mutated plant life that thrives there.
 He's well aware of the perilous spiders lurking in the ruins at the base of the hill and suspects the presence of individuals hiding on the town's eastern side—individuals he describes as "folk in black masks and cloaks" (referring to the cultists).
 However, he is most concerned about the recent arrival of a green dragon in the tower (area 7).
-He forewarns the characters about all these dangers and advises them to depart Thundertree before they inadvertently meet their doom.
+He forewarns the characters about all these dangers and advises them to depart Lumgrove before they inadvertently meet their doom.

 #### Developments

-If the characters inquire about Cragmaw Castle, Reidoth readily offers directions.
+If the characters inquire about Mountainmaw Castle, Reidoth readily offers directions.
 As a member of the Emerald Enclave, a widely-spread organization of wilderness survivalists dedicated to preserving the natural balance and addressing threats to it, he is well-aware of the need to protect this equilibrium.
 The Enclave strives to maintain harmony between the elemental forces of the world, prevent the excesses of civilization and wilderness from clashing, and support those facing the dangers of the wilds.
-Reidoth considers the goblins as a perilous threat to this delicate balance.
+Reidoth considers the Vermkins as a perilous threat to this delicate balance.

 Regarding Wave Echo Cave, Reidoth refuses to disclose its location but offers to guide the party there in exchange for a favor.
 His request is for them to confront the dragon in area 7.
 If they succeed in this daunting task, Reidoth will uphold his end of the bargain but will not accompany the party inside the mine.